Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/software-asset-management.md

 ### Configuration options - Version
 From the Version tab:
 * Vendor.
 Select the vendor to which the new version of a product relates.
 * Product.
-Select the product, from the Vendors Products to which the New Version relates
+From the vendor's products, select the product to which the new version relates.
 * New Version.
 Add the name of the new version.

 Click **Create** to add the version to the list of defined versions for the specific product.

-### Edit and Delete Vendors, Products, and Versions
+### Edit and delete vendors, products, and versions
-* Edit: Select the Pencil icon next to the item you wish to edit
+* Edit.
+Click the pencil icon next to the item you wish to edit.
-* Delete: Select the Trash Can icon next to the item you wish to delete.
-If Assets are currently linked to the Version, Product or Vendor you will not be able to delete the item.
+* Delete.
+Click the **Delete** button (trash can icon) next to the item you wish to delete.
+If assets are currently linked to the version, product, or vendor, you will not be able to delete the item.

 <!-- https://wiki.hornbill.com/index.php?title=Software_Asset_Management -->
 <!-- https://wiki.hornbill.com/index.php?title=Manage_Vendors,_Products,_Versions -->